ZOMBIELAND (Theatrical Release USA 2009)

 Clash of the Titans

 starts with a female voice narrating the history of the gods.
 Then, the story focuses on a fishing boat out to sea.
 The fisherman finds a casket floating close by his fishing boat and opens it to find a living baby boy lying on its dead mother’s chest.
 The fisherman raises the baby as his own son.
 At this point, the audience is engaged and interested.
 Clash of the Titans graphics are great; the story is great—a classic storyline with an overall great concept.
 However, the movie was not able to pull the greatness of the story onto the screen.
 When leaving the theater, one of my colleagues said, “Not many people can take such a large scale concept and successfully cram it into an hour and forty-six minutes.”
 This is a case where more playing time is needed to elevate a terrific story to the maximum.
-The movie rates as 3.5 stars only because of the large scale graphics and the intriguing monster fights and the presentation is okay. it is somewhat watchable. but not a movie worth watching again.
+The movie rates as 3.5 stars only because of the large scale graphics and the intriguing monster fights.
+The presentation is okay.
+The movie is somewhat watchable but not a movie worth watching again.

 Film Poster Courtesy of Wikipedia